eourcs/LockFreeCuckooHash/finalreport.md

 ### Future Work

+#### Dynamic Resizing

+Most implementations today implement resizing by locking the whole table and copying all of the data to a new table.
+In practice, this is relatively efficient since resizing occurs infrequently.
+However, this makes the worst-case cost of an operation tremendously high.
+Shun [3] proposes a scheme in which a new table is allocated, but only a constant fraction of the data is copied at a time.
+With careful choice of constants, the number of active tables can be bounded by 2.
+This promises to be a much less disruptive resizing policy.
+We thought of applying this same logic to the rehash operation.

 ### Acknowledgments

 Much of this work is derived from _Nguyen and Tsigas, 2014_.
 The `uint32_t -> uint32_t` hash functions were written by Bob Jenkins and Thomas Wang and taken from [here](https://gist.github.com/badboy/6267743).